mjc-gh/esper/README.md

 data: {"some":"data"}
 ```

 We can also subscribe using the `EventSource` object in the browser.
-For
-example:
+In fact, esper is mainly designed for this use case!

+A quick example use some JavaScript would be as follows:

 ```javascript
 var evtSource = new EventSource('localhost:3000/subscribe/abcdef123');